-were also stationed in the palace, officers in brilliant uniforms being placed conspicuously at all the doors and turnings of the corridor.
+ly at all the doors and furnings of the corridor.

 A te deum was celebrated in the Cathedral at 8 o'clock, and after prayers the clergy in full canonicals assembled in front of the Cathedral to receive her majesty, the ex-Czarina Marie Feodorovna.
-The latter, on the conclusion of the te dum, repaired to the Cathedral of the Assumption, accompanied by the members of the imperial family of the highest rank, with the exception of those who were to take part in the emperior's procession, and by the distinguished guests of their majesties.
-The train of the ex-czarina was carried by four court chamberlains, and the imperial mantle being carried by a grand dignitary of the imperial court.
-From the last step of the Krasnoe Kryitso up to the Cathedral entrance, eight court dignitaries of the third class carried the canopy beneath which the ex-empress waiked and the golden cords of the eanopy, a most gorgeous construction, were carried by eight court dignitaries of the third class.
+The latter, on the conclusion of the te dum, repaired to the Cathedral of the Assumption, accompanied by the members of the imperial family of the highest rank, with the exception of those who were to take part in the emperor's procession, and by the distinguished guests of their majesties.
+The train of the ex-cearina was carried by four court chamberlains, and the imperial mantle being carried by a grand dignitary of the imperial court.
+From the last step of the Krasnoe Kryitso up to the Cathedral entrance, eight court dignitaries of the third class carried the canopy beneath which the ex-empress waiked and the golden cords of the canopy, a most gorgeous construction, were carried by eight court dignitariet of the third class.

-The ceremony of the coronation and annointment was then accomplished as follows.
-The metropolitan of St. Petersburg mounted the throne, placed himself in front of the emperor and invited his majesty to make, before his faithful subjects, and in a loud voice, his profession of orthodox faith, and presented him with the open book from which the emperor arose, and taking off the cellar of the Order of St. Andrew ordered that the imperial mantle with the cellar in diamonds be presented to him.
+The ceremony of the coronation and annointment was then accomplished as foliows.
+The metropolitan of St. Petersburg mounted the throne, placed himself in front of the emperor and invited his majesty to make, before his faithful subjects, and in a loud volce, his profession of orthodox faith, and presented him with the open book from which the emperor recited the symbol of the faith.